Camp Lejeune Water Contamination Lawsuits - What Happened?

 Did you serve at the Marine Corps Base Camp Lejeune between August 1, 1953, and December 31, 1987?
 If so, you might be entitled to compensation related to exposure to contaminated water on site.
 If you have been diagnosed with adult leukemia, aplastic anemia, bladder or kidney cancer, liver cancer, multiple myeloma, non-Hodgkin’s Lymphoma, or Parkinson’s disease, you might be able to take part in the Camp Lejeune lawsuit to seek compensation for your injuries.

 Our skilled team has years of experience connecting clients to lawyers on Camp Lejeune-related cases to help you seek the compensation that you deserve for your injuries.
-The military has acknowledged that the water at this location was contaminated during an extensive period of time, but becoming part of the Camp Lejeune lawsuit can help you receive the benefits that you deserve related to the harm that you've endured.
+The military has already acknowledged that the water at this location was contaminated over an extensive period of time.
+Why wait?
+Take the first steps toward joining the Camp Lejeune lawsuit today to secure the benefits you deserve related to the harm caused by this senseless tragedy.

 Camp Lejeune Water Contamination

-Anyone who lived, worked, or served on the base during the period that is covered in the Camp Lejeune water lawsuit has a high potential to develop one of the various kinds of health issues that are named in the lawsuit.
+Anyone who lived, worked, or served on the base during the period covered in the Camp Lejeune water lawsuit has a heightened potential to develop one of the various health issues named in the lawsuit.
 Veterans will receive additional benefits related to their ongoing healthcare needs when accessing care that is covered by their VA health insurance.

 Qualifying health conditions include, but are not limited to, the following: